Prioritizing Container Image Security

 Container images make application deployment easy and convenient.
-But alongside ease and convenience, you also need security.
+But alongside that ease and convenience, you also need container security.
+Security issues are very real when working with container images.
 This is why container image security should be a priority when you migrate to Docker.

-Docker’s popularity is due largely to the fact that, with containers, anyone can package code and dependencies into an image and publish easily to a registry.
+Docker’s popularity is largely due to the fact that when using container images, anyone can package code and dependencies into an image and easily publish to a registry.
 From there, anyone can download the image and run containers from the image.
-This has brought portability of code across teams, and quickened the application lifecycle.
+This has brought portability of code across teams and quickened the application lifecycle.

 Yet, containers can inadvertently expose vulnerabilities if you don’t take the required security measures.
-This is especially true when working with container images that are shared between users and organizations.
+This is especially true when working with Docker containers that are shared between users and organizations.

 Verify the source of images

 Container images are downloaded from registries like Docker Hub or third-party registries like Quay.
 These registries host container images from organizations and individuals alike.
-There are official repositories from most IT vendors, and many unauthorized ones as well.
+There are official repositories from most IT vendors, and many unauthorized ones as well–which can lead to some serious security concerns.
 Across the application lifecycle, developers, QA and IT will download many images for different needs.
-It’s important to monitor these images, and perform checks before they are installed.
+It’s important to monitor these container images, and perform checks before they are installed in order to ensure container security.

-To do this, you can enable Docker Content Trust, which integrates with third-party registries to verify digital signatures for container images downloaded from them.
-This helps you whitelist official repositories from authorized, trusted sources.
+To do this, you can enable Docker Content Trust, which integrates with third-party registries to verify digital signatures for container images downloaded from Docker Hub.
+Docker Content Trust helps you to whitelist official repositories from authorized, trusted sources.
+This is an excellent way to implement image signing.

 If you need to work with unverified images from partners and vendors, for example, you could consider upgrading your image scanning to more robust container security tools like Twistlock.
 It not only scans images, but also lets you set up custom alerts whenever anyone attempts to install a suspicious image.